Iron and steel industry in India: After Independence

+The Bhilai Steel Plant, located in Bhilai, Chhattisgarh, is India's first large-scale integrated steel plant, a major producer of wide steel plates and other steel products.
+The plant also produces steel and markets various chemical by-products from its coke ovens and coal chemical plant.
+It was set up with the help of the USSR in 1955.

+JSW Steel, Vijayanagar Works is the largest integrated steel plant in terms of production capacity with 12MTPA(steel production), which was set up in 1982., apart from that Bhilai Steel Plant and Bokaro Steel Plant are the largest steel plant in-terms of area.

 Native arms production

 In The New Cambridge History of India: Science, Technology and Medicine in Colonial India, scholar David Arnold examines the effect of the British Raj in Indian mining and metallurgy:With the partial exception of coal, foreign competition, aided by the absence of tariff barriers and lack of technological innovation, held back the development of mining and metal-working technology in India until the early 20th century.
-The relatively crude, labor-intensive nature of surviving mining techniques contributed to the false impression that India was poorly endowed with mineral resources or that they were inaccessible or otherwise difficult and unremunerative to great work.
+The relatively crude, labour-intensive nature of surviving mining techniques contributed to the false impression that India was poorly endowed with mineral resources or that they were inaccessible or otherwise difficult and unremunerative to work.
 But the fate of mining and metallurgy was affected by political as well as by economic and technological considerations.

 The British were aware of the historical role metal-working had played in supporting indigenous powers through the production of arms and ammunition.
-This resulted in the introduction of the Arms Act in 1878 which restricted access to firearms.
-They also sought to limit India’s ability to mine and work metals for use in future wars and rebellions in areas like metal-rich Rajasthan.
+This resulted in the introduction of the Arms Act in 1878, which restricted access to firearms.
+They also sought to limit India's ability to mine and work metals for use in future wars and rebellions in areas like metal-rich Rajasthan.
 India's skill in casting brass cannon had made Indian artillery a formidable adversary from the reign of Akbar to the Maratha and Sikh wars 300 years later.
-By the early 19th century most of the mines in Rajasthan were abandoned and the mining caste was ‘extinct’.
+By the early 19th century, most of the mines in Rajasthan were abandoned and the mining caste was ‘extinct’.

 During the Company period, military opponents were eliminated and princely states extinguished, and the capacity to mine and work metals declined, largely due to British tariffs.
 As late as the Rebellion of 1857, the British closed mines because the mining of lead for ammunition at Ajmer was perceived as a threat.